 We rent a lot a mobile home we don't own sits on.
 The owner is deceased.
 We don't live there anymore.
 Do we have the right to "walk away" or what rights do we have?
-My fiance' is the next of kin to the deceased, but hasn't filed for executorship as of yet.
-We sign a rental agreement to...
+My fiance' is the next of kin to the deceased, but hasn't filed for executorship as of yet....
 Read more »

 Check your purchase agreement and see what the default terms and remedies are.
 Check with your lender and see if you still qualify for the loan.
 It is not a bad idea to notify the seller -- they might have a back-up offer ready to go or they may be fine with simply keeping your earnest money.

 I have a deeded easement and a new neighbor want to erect a gate.
 Wouldn't this cause inconvenience and unenjoyment of the easement?
 I have a home off the easement and have been here 32 years and never has there been a gate, neighbor in question has no house just land, wouldn't this be interference?

 Generally, you are responsible for the damage caused by your tree if you knew there was something wrong with the tree but failed to take corrective action.
 If an act of God caused the tree to fall AND a reasonable person would be unaware there was something wrong with the tree, then generally you...Read more »

 I have been divorced for 3 years now.
 My ex husband refuses to refinance or sell the house we still own together.
 I don't live in the house, he does.
 He has failed to pay the payment over 17 times.
 I would like to know if and how I can sue him for the half of the house, I have...
 Read more »